neurallayer/roboquant.py/README.md

 ```

 ## Kotlin version
 Next to this Python version of `roboquant`, there is also a Kotlin version available.
 Both (will) share a similar API, just the used computer language is different.

-Which one to use, depends very much on personal preference, skills and use-case.
+Which one to use depends very much on personal preference, skills and the use-case.